openbudgets/openbudgets.github.io/about/technical-structure.md

 Despite the open data paradigm, the ***data security strategy*** ensures (e.g. using dataset signatures and encryption) that the submitted data is secure, authentic and that ill-intentioned users cannot manipulate it.
 The ***privacy-by-design architecture*** of the platform ensures that personal information is safeguarded and not revealed unintentionally (e.g. by validation datasets before publication).

+**<center>Overall OpenBudgets.eu Architecture:</center>**

 <p><img src="{{site.baseurl}}/img/technical_structure.jpg" alt="Technical Structure"></p>

-*<center>Overall OpenBudgets.eu Architecture</center>*

 The financial data, coming from different public bodies and different jurisdictions, are integrated by the **Data Collection and Mining services**.
 Once integrated, the data can be mined and analyzed to discover patterns, trends, and anomalies.
 The platform provides the following services: semantic lifting, data optimisation, data analytics and mining, access and visualisation service, and feedback service.

 * **Semantic Lifting** - Budget and transaction data uploaded by public entities to the OpenBudgets framework do not adhere to the schema as developed in Openbudgets.
 Semantic lifting will turn the flat data into one format.

 * **Data Optimisation** – These new semantic resources are processed for cleaning and link discovery.
 Cleaning up of data in resources is required since the uploaded data usually contains inconsistencies and/or non-optimal states (e.g. duplications and contradictions).
 Moreover, the data will be enriched by linking them to other related semantic resources (in the KB and LOD Cloud).

 * **Data Analytics and Mining services** - The goal of OpenBudgets is to provide its users with easy to use tools for comparative analysis and data mining.
 Different tools will be built for to perform temporal, spatial, and administrative comparative analysis and data mining operations.